casimiri/SOC/mde-asr-rules/attack-surface-reduction-rules.md

 - **Block executable content from email client and webmail**
 - **Block untrusted and unsigned processes that run from USB**

-When requirements read like rule names, the question is testing whether you recognize the ASR rule catalog.

 ## What ASR rules are